EFTEC/example-php-editablegrid/README.md

-# Example PHP Inline Editable Grid with Mysql
+# Example PHP Inline Editable Grid with MySQL
 It is an example of an inline editable grid, using PHP and MySQL

 ![](docs/final.jpg)